ApiLogicServer/Docs/docs/App-Custom-Ontimize-Overview.md

 1. **Unified Database:** driven by the same Data Model, and underlying JSON:API / logic
 2. **Unified Repository:** Artifacts are files stored in your project directory for unified source, and managed by any standard IDE
 3. **Shared Dev Server:** the API Logic Server serves the API, the Admin App, and the Ontimize App.
-This simplfies development
+This simplifies development

 > It should be possible for users with limited Python, Flask, SQLAlchemy, JavaScript technology (`npm` build, etc), or Ontimize knowledge to <br>1.
 Create a backend API<br>2.
 Declare rules for multi-table derivations and constraints<br>3.
 Create a front office Ontimize app, and<br>4.
 Make HTML UX page customizations